ingabireol/afrilingo-mobile/README.md

 - **Sign In / Sign Up**: Users can create an account or log in using their credentials.
 - **Profile Management**: Users can update their profile information, including profile pictures and roles.
+- **Take Quizzes**: Users can participate in quizzes and track their scores.
+- **Access Dashboard**: Users can view their personalized dashboard with statistics and quick links.

 ## Authentication